domingobishop/wp-page-status-dashboard-widget/README.md

 Wordpress plugin

-Displays a list pages with pending and draft statuses on the dashboard
+Displays a list of pages with pending and draft statuses on the dashboard